 Causes Dull-Looking Skin

-High sugar intake causes rapid changes in blood sugar level.
-Every time you eat foods rich in sugar, your blood sugar level goes up.
-Insulin is secreted as this is the hormone that controls blood sugar, leading to a fall in sugar levels.
-The sudden fall in sugar levels makes your body experience internal stress that manifest as a dull-looking skin.
+High sugar intake causes rapid changes in blood sugar levels.
+Every time you eat sugar, your blood sugar level goes up.
+Insulin then secretes, as this is the hormone that controls blood sugar.
+This leads to a fall in sugar levels.
+The sudden fall in sugar levels makes your body experience internal stress that creates dull-looking skin.

 Free radicals are known to cause diseases and inflammation of the skin.
 Research indicates that foods rich in sugar make the body produce more free radicals.
 Foods with high antioxidants and natural sugar levels like fruit and vegetable are an excellent antidote.

-It is evident that eating too much sugar is harmful to your skin.
-To lower the chances of skin damage caused by high sugar levels, go for complex carbs like brown rice.
+Eating too much sugar is harmful to your skin.
+To lower the chances of skin damage caused by high sugar levels, try to eat complex carbs like brown rice.